loyc12/IRC42/README.md

 ## TODO (LL)
-	check NOTE (LL) in server commands: if statements are wonkey and self defeating. spaghet??? inform everyone on nickname change (?)
+	check NOTE (LL) in server_cmds: if statements are wonkey and self defeating. spaghet??? joining and leaving are iffy (concerned user is not properly notified : ghost users) rework replies :
+		RPL_TOPIC
+		RPL_NOTOPIC ???
+		RPL_INVITING ???

+	inform everyone on nickname change (?)
+	only execute the first line in the user buffer